3 Amazing ‘Side Effects’ Of A pH-Balanced Diet (Besides Better Bones)

 In a recent Celebuzz article, the writers point out that celebrities swear by the healthful attributes of a pH-balanced diet.6 The article claims that the science behind the alkaline diet’s benefits is not clear; but obviously, they are not looking deeply enough, because it is indeed clear from the research noted above (and more) that an alkaline diet provides a host of scientifically-proven health benefits.

-But if you’re following the Save Our Bones Program, you’re already well aware of this and much more about the importance of a balanced body pH.
+But if you’re following the Osteoporosis Reversal Program, you’re already well aware of this and much more about the importance of a balanced body pH.

 In fact, this is at the heart of the Program.
 It explains in detail the far-reaching impact of an alkalizing diet, with quotes such as this one, pointing to the universal push and pull between acids and bases: